httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 # IANA Considerations

-This draft has no actions for IANA.
+This document has no actions for IANA.

 # Security Considerations